FM Dojo — User Guide

 Windows users

-Windows users should use the FM Clipboard Helper.fmp12 file (same as macOS Tahoe).
-It requires the BaseElements Plugin — download it using the BaseElements button in the editor toolbar, then open the helper file and follow the same workflow.
+Windows users should use the Paste to FM script (same as macOS Tahoe).
+It requires the FMDojo plugin — download and install it, import the script into your FileMaker file, and follow the same workflow.

 A visual relationship diagram builder for mapping out your FileMaker database structure.